18 technology news to start the morning informed of the latest | Technology

 The curiosities of the day

+They discover a curious and inexplicable error in the iPhone weather app.
+Read the news

+Benidorm already has its skyscraper: Intempo, the tallest apartment building in Europe.
+Read the news

-This has been the summary of technology news of the day.
+This has been the tech news summary of the day.
 Have a nice day!